YuqiJiang31/AI4EO-Project-Files/README.md

 ```

 **4. Model**
-The trained model can be downloaded from the link: `experiments/finetune_RealESRGANx4plus_pairdata/net_g_latest.pth`
+The trained model can be downloaded from the link above in the folder: `experiments/finetune_RealESRGANx4plus_pairdata/net_g_latest.pth`

 ## Test